brianf4/happy-sales/README.md

 # Happy Sales
 Happy Sales is a full-stack website that enables businesses to efficiently generate barcodes, manage inventory, track sales, and analyze business performance overtime through comprehensive reports and analytics.
 The inspiration came from when I used to work in the back at a retail store as a stock/inventory associate and hated the slow and sluggish technology that I had to use to to keep track of inventory.
-This project is solution to better inproving that software.
+This project is a solution to better improving that software.

 **Link to project:** https://happy-sales-production.up.railway.app/